-Hack Your Way to More Savings With the Fidelity® Rewards Visa Signature® Card
+How to Save More With the Fidelity Rewards Visa Signature Card

-Spending money and saving money are two very different things - but with the right credit card, it’s possible to do both.
-Fidelity Investments, the second-largest mutual fund and financial services provider in the world, offers the Fidelity® Rewards Visa Signature® Card for people who want to add to their retirement savings, fund a college account, or expand their investment portfolio using cash rewards.
+Spending the money and saving money are two very different things - but with the right credit card, it’s possible to do both.
+Fidelity Investments, the second-largest mutual fund, and financial services provider in the world, offers the Fidelity Rewards Visa Signature Card for people who want to add to their retirement savings, fund a college account, or expand their investment portfolio using cash rewards.
 This card offers an easy way to increase your nest egg every time you spend without paying an annual fee.

-Arguably the best feature of this card is its cash-back structure.
-The Fidelity® Rewards Visa Signature® Card pays unlimited 2% cash back on all purchases, which is something that other cash rewards cards are hard-pressed to compete with.
+Arguably the most notable feature of this card is its cash-back feature.
+The Fidelity Rewards Visa Signature Card pays unlimited 2% cash back on all purchases, which is something that other cash rewards cards are hard-pressed to compete with.
 That means you’ll earn the same 2% back on groceries, gas, travel, or dining out, with no complicated bonus categories or spending caps to worry about.

 Cash-back is earned as reward points, with 2 points being the equivalent of $1 in net purchases.
 These points never expire, as long as your account remains open and in good standing.
 When you redeem these points by depositing them into a qualifying Fidelity account, they’re automatically converted to cash.

 The more you spend with the card, the more cash back you can add to your Fidelity account.
 Here’s an example of how quickly your cash rewards can pile up:

 - $500 in grocery purchases = 1000 points